Skip to Content

 This difference means that APIs requiring webhook support benefit significantly from Speakeasy’s built-in webhook validation and type-safe event handling, while Stainless users must build these features manually.

-You can read more about how Speakeasy handles webhooks in our webhooks release post.
+Learn more about how Speakeasy handles webhooks in the webhooks documentation.

 React Hooks